Quasi-isometric rigidity for graphs of virtually free groups with two-ended edge groups: Building graphs of spaces

 \begin{notation} Recall that the group $\scrG$ of Hausdorff equivalence classes of quasi-isometries $G\to G$ acts on the tree of cylinders $T_c$ by Corollary \ref{cor:scrGactTc}, and similarly $\scrG'$ acts on $T'_c$.
 From now on it will be convenient to identify $\mathscr{G}$ with $\mathscr{G}'$ via the isomorphism $[f]\mapsto [\psi f \psi^{-1}]$, and to identify $T_c$ with $T'_c$ via the isomorphism $\hat \psi$ given by Theorem~\ref{thm:QIpreserveCyl}.

-$G$ acts on itself by left multiplication, so we have a homomorphism $G\to\scrG$. $G$ has edge stabilisers in $T_c$ that intersect trivially, so $G$ acts on $T_c$ faithfully and the homomorphism $G\to\scrG$ is injective, thus we can think of $G$ as a subgroup of $\scrG$.
+$G$ acts on itself by left multiplication, so we have a homomorphism $G\to\scrG$.
+Any pair of edges that are not incident to a cylinder vertex in $T_c$ will have stabilizers with trivial intersection.
+We can deduce from this that $G$ acts on $T_c$ faithfully and the homomorphism $G\to\scrG$ is injective, thus we can think of $G$ as a subgroup of $\scrG$.
 Similarly, $G'$ is a subgroup of $\scrG'$, so also a subgroup of $\scrG$ by the above identification (i.e. when we say $G'$ is a subgroup of $\mathscr{G}$ we mean the subgroup $\psi^{-1} G' \psi$).
 This means that $G'$ acts on the tree $T_c$; since this action is conjugate to the action of $G'$ on $T'_c$, we know that $T_c$ is a tree of cylinders for $G'$. \end{notation}

 \begin{notation} Recall that the tree of cylinders has a partition of the vertex set $VT_c=V_0 T_c\sqcup V_1 T_c$. $V_0T_c$ corresponds to vertices of $T$ that lie in more than one cylinder; in our case all vertex groups of the JSJ decomposition are rigid, so we will refer to vertices $u\in V_0 T_c$ as \emph{rigid vertices}.
 Note that the stabilisers of rigid vertices will all be virtually non-abelian free.
 The vertices $V_1 T_c$ correspond to cylinders in $T$; in Section \ref{sec:Cyl} we denoted cylinders by $Y\subset T$ or $Y\in V_1 T_c$, but as we no longer need to work with them as subtrees of $T$ we will instead denote them by $v\in V_1 T_c$, and refer to them as \emph{cylindrical vertices}.
 By Lemma \ref{lem:cylinderproduct} and Remark \ref{rem:peripheralIsCylindrical} the stabilisers of cylindrical vertices will be virtually $\mathbb{Z}$ or $\mathbb{Z}^2$. \end{notation}